 The More Data subfield is used differently by a DMG, an S1G STA, and a non-DMG non-S1G STA(#464).

 A non-DMG and non-S1G STA uses the More Data subfield to indicate to a STA in PS mode that more BUs are buffered for that STA at the AP.
 The More Data subfield is valid in individually addressed Data or Management frames transmitted by an AP to a STA in PS mode.
+The More Data subfield is set to 1 to indicate that at least one additional buffered BU is present for the same STA.

+A STA affiliated with a non-AP MLD uses the More Data subfield to indicate to an AP that is affiliated with an AP MLD and operating in the power save mode that more BUs are buffered for that AP at that STA.
+The More Data subfield is valid only in individually addressed Data or Management frames transmitted by a STA affiliated with a non-AP MLD to an AP that is affiliated with an AP MLD and operating in the power save mode.
+The More Data subfield is set to 1 to indicate that at least one additional buffered BU is present for the AP that is affiliated with the AP MLD and operating in the power save mode.

-The More Data subfield is set to 1 to indicate that at least one additional buffered BU is present for the same STA.(11ax)An AP optionally sets the More Data subfield to 1 in Ack frames sent to a non-DMG non-S1G non-HE STA and in Ack, BlockAck, and Multi-STA BlockAck frames sent to an HE STA.
+(11ax)An AP optionally sets the More Data subfield to 1 in Ack frames sent to a non-DMG non-S1G non-HE STA and in Ack, BlockAck, and Multi-STA BlockAck frames sent to an HE STA.
 An HE AP indicates that it supports setting the More Data subfield to 1 in these control response frames by setting the More Data Ack subfield to 1 in the QoS Info field of elements it includes in frames transmitted to the STA.

 …